rabaur/ebd-website-jekyll/_exercises/exercise1.md

 ## 1.2 Evidence-Based Design Cards (20 points)
 Based on your reading, prepare two pairs of cards for our **Evidence-Based Design for Healthcare Card Deck**.
-The instructions and template for making the card (as well as an example of two cards) are in the Miro board (link provided via email).
+The instructions and template for making the card (as well as an example of two cards) are in the Miro board.
-You can see two screenshots from the Miroboard below.
+You can see two screenshots from the Miro board below.

 ![An example pair of cards](../assets/images/ExampleCard.jpg) *An example pair of cards*